Skip to main content

 Nerf fun

 Tweens still have a great time loading up Nerf blasters and running around the neighborhood.
 Go online, order a Nerf blaster, and extra darts for each guest.
-Head to a local park and let them have their blast.
+Head to a local park and let them have a blast.
 Bring snacks, drinks, paper products, and of course, cupcakes for afterward.

 Paintball or laser tag